 3.1.2.
 Reporting to the Health and Safety Executive (HSE).

-In the event of a fatality or major injury the manager will immediately contact the Health, Safety & Resilience Team on 606 2364, who will notify the appropriate enforcing authority, Health & Safety Executive.
+In the event of:

+- a fatality or major injury; - these incidents will be reported immediately to the Health, Safety & Resilience Team on 606 2364, who will notify the appropriate enforcing authority, Health & Safety Executive.